WebOrigami/docs/content/async-tree/jsonKeys.md

 ## Supporting JSON Keys on other platforms

 The JSON Keys protocol strives to be as simple as possible so that it can be implemented in other systems.
 Example: an implementation of [JSON Keys for Apache and PHP](https://gist.github.com/JanMiksovsky/e748cab5d3e8f460d23ca7e51798ad27).

+## Why not a well-known URI?

+Adding a `.keys.json` file directly at a given route is easy to author and easy to navigate.

+A [well-known URI](https://en.wikipedia.org/wiki/Well-known_URI) is a standards-compliant way to add metadata to a site.
+However, such URIs are expected to _start_ with `/.well-known/`, so they wouldn't be suitable for documenting the keys within a specific route.
+Instead, the site's structure would end up captured at its top level, much like a sitemap.